GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Experiments

 \subsection{Results and Analysis}

-\textbf{Overall Prediction and Ranking Performance.} Table~\ref{tab:overall_results} reports aggregate results across all platforms and benchmarks. \modelname{} achieves the lowest prediction error and highest ranking quality among all evaluated methods.
-Compared to the strongest baseline (HGT), \modelname{} reduces RMSE by 65\% (from 1.52 to 0.53), MAE by 66\% (from 1.11 to 0.38), and MAPE by 57\% (from 17.3\% to 7.4\%).
-The $R^2$ value of 0.97 indicates that the model explains 97\% of the variance in performance metrics, demonstrating strong predictive capability across diverse workloads and configurations.
+\textbf{Overall Prediction and Ranking Performance.} Table~\ref{tab:overall_results} reports aggregate results on log-transformed makespan across all platforms and benchmarks. \modelname{} achieves the lowest prediction error (RMSE=0.45) and highest ranking quality (Spearman=0.95) among all evaluated methods.
+The $R^2$ value of 0.81 on log-transformed targets indicates strong predictive capability.
+The Spearman correlation of 0.95 demonstrates strong ranking capability, enabling effective scheduling decisions.

 The progression from tabular baselines (Linear Regression, Random Forest, MLP) to graph-based methods (GCN, HGT, \modelname{}) reveals the importance of structural information.
-The MLP baseline, which uses identical features but ignores graph structure, achieves $R^2=0.81$, while the homogeneous GCN improves to $R^2=0.86$ by incorporating node connectivity.
-HGT further improves to $R^2=0.88$ through type-aware attention over heterogeneous edges. \modelname{} achieves the best $R^2=0.97$ by combining heterogeneous message passing with evidential uncertainty heads, runtime context integration, and CFG-derived task features.
+The MLP baseline achieves Spearman=0.83; GCN improves to 0.87; HGT reaches 0.89; \modelname{} achieves 0.95 by combining heterogeneous message passing with evidential uncertainty heads and runtime context integration.}